 Do you have straight, medium-to-long hair?
-Consider yourself lucky, ’cause one of this summer’s hottest looks fits your length and texture to a T. What’s called the Asian man bun, or the samurai half-bun or “hun” (not to be confused with darling or sweetheart) is a quick and easy way to change things up, while keeping hair off your neck when the humidity spikes.
+That’s awesome, ’cause one of this summer’s hottest looks fits your length and texture to a T. What’s called the Asian man bun, or the samurai half-bun or “hun” (not to be confused with a term of endearment, but hey, that works too) is a quick and easy way to change things up while keeping hair off your neck when the humidity spikes.

 Asian Man Bun Styles for Summer: The Half-Bun

 Wash and rinse with a gentle daily shampoo and conditioner.
 Choose one that has strengthening benefits, since you’ll be doing some tugging.
 We like how Dove Men+Care Thick & Strong Fortifying Shampoo+Conditioner both strengthens strands and leaves hair looking visibly thicker.
 Blowdry till hair is at least 90% to completely dry.

 Use some Bed Head for Men By TIGI Slick Trick Firm Hold Pomade to smooth out your hair.
 Then, gather the top half of your hair into a ponytail.
 The thickness of your section depends entirely on your desired look, but we think a 3/4 ratio of hair left down gives a neater appearance.
 Just make sure it’s even on both sides!

 First twirl your hair so hair is tightly twisted like a rope or string, then begin to create your Asian man bun.
 Coil your ponytail around itself, creating a full circle.
 Use your non-dominant hand to hold down the base.
 Ed’s note: This might take several revolutions before you run out of hair.